h4ck3rk3y/Jasoos/README.md

 - Alert feature to schedule cron jobs to test the repository and mail developers
 - A wider variety of issues could be covered
 - Performance should be improved via threads or asynchronicity.
 The redis queue implementation is just a hack to make the UI fancy and the user not waiting.
+- Look for credentials in deleted files.
+A keys.py might have been committed earlier by the developer.
+He might have tried to git rm it to fix it, but it's always there anyway.